 Perhaps that means it’s time to eliminate imaginary boundaries between who is a leader and who isn’t — and to reimagine the role.

-“It is a difficult time to lead, especially if you didn’t expect to be in leadership,” Ardern said in London.
+“It is a difficult time to lead, especially if you didn’t expect to be in leadership,” Arden said in London.
 For those who find themselves suddenly facing new responsibilities and challenges, “Your role involves working with, supporting and nurturing others,” she explained.
-That means building teams and identifying leaders — even those who are reluctant, just as Ardern was originally reluctant to take on the premiership.
+That means building teams and identifying leaders — even those who are reluctant, just as Arden was originally reluctant to take on the premiership.

 Whether your current challenge involves working across international borders, crossing departmental lines or simply dealing with differences of opinion, nothing good comes from staying siloed off.
 Borders are not to be discounted — but neither is the human drive to overcome them.